realworldocaml/book/book/classes/README.md

 *This chapter was written by Leo White and Jason Hickey.*
 :::

 Programming with objects directly is great for encapsulation, but one of the main goals of object-oriented programming is code reuse through inheritance.
 For inheritance, we need to introduce *classes*.
-In object-oriented programming, a class is a "recipe" for creating objects.
+In object-oriented programming, a class is essentially a recipe for creating objects.
 The recipe can be changed by adding new methods and fields, or it can be changed by modifying existing methods. [programming/object-oriented programming (OOP)]{.idx}

 ## OCaml Classes